Pullusb/snippetsLibrary/README.md

 - add all scene properties in a property group

 ### Ideas considered :
+- Instead of reading again on disk for a preview/insertion/search, change the code design so information are stored after one reload
+- In that case maybe, replace the search bar to be also related to the content (merge the two search functions)
 - Maybe in the future consider putting all the built-in snippets as .py format and stop wondering if it should be txt or py...
 - adding bookmark of search tag (editable) this can replace the prefix for a quick search (but will way more disck access )
 - Precise open : Make the open folder operator open the folder of the selected snippets
 - Edit selected: Add an edit button that open the snippet from disk so it can be edited quickly
 - TabTrigger : use the tabstop syntax on snippets to jump the cursor after insertion in blender.
 (Very hard to implement...)
-- quick insert : Double click to insert (just dont know how to do that with UIlist without an ugly modal on each clic)
+- quick insert : Double click to insert (with UIlist only an ugly modal on each clic or and operator in list but operator force center the text...)
-- Convert and send : adding path to the addon pref so the user so converted snippets goes immetdiately in IDE folder (overwritting old conversion)
+- Convert and send : adding path to the addon pref so the user converted snippets goes immediately in IDE folder (overwritting old conversion)
-- multi-source : adding support for multiple source folder and source change in user preferences...
+- multi-source : adding support for multiple source folder. choosing additional sources in user preferences...
-- online lib : (need multi-source) make some sort of repo where every user can pull-push snippets...(difficult)
+- online lib : (multi-source first) make some sort of repo where every user can pull-push snippets...(difficult)

 ---

 ## Changelog:

+  v0.3.1 2019-09-08:
+  - Cleaner insert : Add error message when trying to insert without reloading, or with an empty library.
+  - Snippet format : Changed default format to be ".py" the only save format ('txt' choice deleted from the preferences, user can still set an extension manually at the moment of saving)
+  - library format : Changed all all library to .py format (added used script to the meta snippets)

   v0.3.0 2019-09-07:
   - UI change : Now panel have his own 'Snippets' tab